 6.6.
-Reporting Suspicions or Allegations of Child Abuse/Inappropriate Behaviour.
+Reporting Suspicions or Allegations of Abuse/Inappropriate Behaviour.

 What to do if ...

-A child or young person says or indicates that he or she is being abused:
+a person says or indicates that he or she is being abused:

-If a child or young person says or indicates that he or she is being abused, or information is obtained which gives concerns that a child or young person is being abused, the person receiving the information should:
+If a person says or indicates that he or she is being abused, or information is obtained which gives concerns that a person is being abused, the person receiving the information should:

-- React calmly so as not to frighten the sports child or young person. - Take what the sports child or young person says seriously, recognising the difficulties inherent in interpreting what is said by a child or young person who may have speech impairment and/or differences in language. - Keep questions to an absolute minimum necessary to ensure a clear and accurate understanding of what has been said. - Do not ask leading questions, for example, as 'Were you hit?" rather than "Did John hit you?". - Reassure the child or young person but do not make promises of confidentiality which might not be feasible in the light of subsequent developments.

-- Make a full record of what had been said, heard and/or seen as soon as possible and explain that you will have to take this information to Disability Sport NI and Live Active Designated Safeguarding Officer. - Treat the written record as being strictly confidential. - Report your concerns immediately to Disability Sport NI and Live Active NIs Designated Safeguarding Officer who can then take appropriate action or advice you on the action to take.
+- React calmly. - Take what the person says seriously, recognising the difficulties inherent in interpreting what is said by a person who may have speech impairment and/or differences in language. - Keep questions to an absolute minimum necessary to ensure a clear and accurate understanding of what has been said. - Do not ask leading questions, for example, as 'Were you hit?" rather than "Did John hit you?". - Reassure the person but do not make promises of confidentiality which might not be feasible in the light of subsequent developments. - Make a full record of what had been said, heard and/or seen as soon as possible and explain that you will have to take this information to Disability Sport NI and Live Active Designated Safeguarding Officer. - Treat the written record as being strictly confidential. - Report your concerns immediately to Disability Sport NI and Live Active NIs Designated Safeguarding Officer who can then take appropriate action or advice you on the action to take.

-Disability Sport NI and Live Active NI Designated Safeguarding Officers are:
+Disability Sport NI and Live Active NI Designated Safeguarding Officer is:

-Karen Drennan (Finance and Business Manager)Telephone (Daytime):028 9046 9925Evening/Weekends:07730 309081
+Karen Drennan (Finance and Business Manager)

+Telephone (Daytime): 028 9046 9925 Evening/Weekends: 07730 309081